 Giant Damselfish, Microspathodon dorsalis

 The Giant Damselfish are normally found around large boulders and rocky reefs just beyond the surge zone at depths up to 85 feet.
 They reach a maximum length of 38 cm (15 inches), with this maximum established by a fish in my possession.
-They are diurnal feeders consuming primarily algae, plankton and benthic invertebrates.
-Reproduction is oviparous with pairing of individuals; the eggs are distributed demersal and are sticky and adhere to the substrate.
-They exhibit very aggressive habits when feeding or defending its territory.
+They are diurnal feeders consuming primarily algae, plankton, and benthic invertebrates.
+Reproduction is oviparous with pairing of individuals; eggs are distributed demersal and adhere to the substrate due to their stickiness.
+They exhibit very aggressive habits when feeding or defending their territory.
+They are found in the Pacific from Magdalena Bay south along the southwest coast of Baja, in the lower half of the Sea of Cortez, and along the coast of the mainland south to Guatemala.

-Adult Giant Damselfish are an easy identification due to white or light blue margins to their anal, caudal and soft dorsal fin.
-This fish species is similar in appearance to the Acapulco Major, Stegastes acapulcoensis, the Bumphead Damselfish, Microspathodon bairdii, the Cortez Damselfish, Stegastes rectifraenum, and the Silverstripe Chromis, Chromis alta, but all of the above lack the trailing anal, caudal and dorsal fins.
-The Giant Damselfish are found in the Pacific from Magdalena Bay south along the southwest coast of Baja, in the lower half of the Sea of Cortez and along the coast of the mainland south to Guatemala.
+The adult Giant Damselfish is easy to identify due to white or light blue margins of its anal, caudal and soft dorsal fin.
+It is similar in appearance to the Acapulco Major, Stegastes acapulcoensis, the Bumphead Damselfish, Microspathodon bairdii, the Cortez Damselfish, Stegastes rectifraenum, and the Silverstripe Chromis, Chromis alta, but all of the above lack the extended anal, caudal and dorsal fins.

 The Giant Damselfish are exceedingly rare and of limited interest to most.
 They are classic nibblers, thus difficult to hook.